jeremyrbarnes/jeremyrbarnes/readme.md

 🚀 Expertise Highlights

-Collaborator and Relationship Builder |
+Collaborator and Relationship Builder | I strongly believe in partnerships, whether within my own team and organization, customers, vendors, or other partners.
+I work openly, I like to know people and their interests as well as their strengths and what makes them tick.
+I think this helps organize teams to be their most effective, and to empower people in their roles.

 Strategic Architecture | Crafting solutions that seamlessly merge strategy and implementation, with a focus on usability, quality, and scalability.
 Maintaining vision throughout development and delivery.